 Create marketing roadmap and establish resource requirements

-Once you know where your business stands and what you want to achieve through marketing, you are well on your way to elaborate the marketing plan.
+Once you know where your business stands and what you want to achieve through marketing, you are well on your way to elaborate on the marketing plan.

 You can now decide the activities and medium for achieving your goals.
-It can include a content marketing strategy, social media strategy, sales tactics, advertising, and so on.
+It can include content marketing strategy, social media strategy, sales tactics, advertising, and so on.

 Additionally, you’ll now be in a good position to visualize the resources you’ll need to execute your marketing plan including the workforce, budget, workflows, tools, and software.

 Outline of a marketing plan document (with example)